 Another benefit of a pooled trust is flexibility.
 A pooled trust can be used when the family is not sure a special needs trust is actually necessary.
 Every family’s situation is unique.
 Your estate planning attorney can incorporate certain language that will trigger the trustee to convert the inheritance for the child to a special needs trust.
 To use the pooled trust, your attorney can attach an executed third-party Joinder Agreement to your revocable trust agreement, which will indicate that the child’s inheritance will be distributed into the pooled trust if certain conditions are met.

-If you have questions regarding a pooled special needs trust, or any other special needs planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a pooled special needs trust, or any other special needs planning issues, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.